Heads up: This post includes affiliate links like Amazon ones, so I earn from qualifying purchases (at no extra cost to you). Thanks for using them 🙂

 If you want to avoid these issues, go to my best overlockers post instead.

 When it comes to budget overlockers, there are lots of Janome, Singer, and supermarket options available.
-I don’t recommend these, at all, and I’ll explain why later.
+I don’t recommend these and I’ll explain why later.

 Pin this image to bookmark the post for later 🙂

 Contents list.
 Click to skip to a section:

 - Best beginner overlockers – my recommendations explained

 - Are these beginner overlockers good quality?